trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_launch.md

 `cargo build`

-The project is configured to automatically run the `arm-none-eabi` cross-compilation toolchain.
+The project is configured to automatically run the `armv7a-none-eabi` cross-compilation toolchain.

 ## Open an input-output interface to the board
 In this exercise, we're going to open an UART over USB connection to the board.
 This allows us to see the output of our print statements.
 Guide to opening UART over USB is provided for Windows